Federal Health Care Fraud Defense Attorneys for Drug Enforcement Administration (DEA) Matters

 Dr. Nick Oberheiden

 Dr. Nick Oberheiden is a federal health care fraud defense attorney who has extensive experience representing providers in a wide range of DEA-related matters, such as DEA audits and DEA investigations.
-As the firm’s founder and Principal Partner, Dr. Oberheiden is personally involved in all health care-related matters, and he offers a wealth of insights for defending registered and non-registered providers in DEA audits and investigations.
+As the firm’s founder and Principal Partner, Dr. Oberheiden is personally involved in all health care-related matters, and he offers a wealth of insights for defending registered and non-registered providers in DEA audits and investigations lawyers.